 - A.A.: I was provided with a table near the installation designer and, in that first phase, I studied a new product for being controlled via web.
-It was written in English and I was doing the translation, etc. From there, we saw different works with installers, explaining the different workers how to install it, how to start in, etc. In the factory, the door attendant already knows you, you have a coffee with them, park your car in the workers' parking...
-I have a very good welcoming. - J.C.: In our case, I was with a boy from the personnel department and then, in each work, the person in charge explained us what they were doing at the moment, what they were going to do, etc. I
+It was written in English and I was doing the translation, etc. From there, we saw different works with installers, explaining the different workers how to install it, how to start in, etc. In the good welcoming.

+- J.C.: The relationship with the company is useful for completing factory, the door attendant already knows you, you have a coffee your training, for being informed on the sector's day-to-day and for with them, park your car in the workers' parking...
+I have a very being able to transmit that to your students.
+When we went to the company, we took many photos to be able to explain the details to - J.C.: In our case, I was with a boy from the personnel department the students.
+If they see it, they grasp the idea right away.
+This is a and then, in each work, the person in charge explained us what very valuable training; I would have been there for another they were doing at the moment, what they were going to do, etc. I month.